Areas of Expertise

 Nick was instructed by the First Minister of Wales to carry out an investigation into the death of Robbie Powell from Addison’s Disease and to report to and make recommendations to the Welsh Ministers as to any lessons to be learnt for the promotion of or improvement of the social wellbeing of Wales and the operation of the Welsh Health Service.
 The report was published in July 2012.

 Nick practises in high value personal injury litigation.
 He acts on behalf of claimants and defendants (including Central Government and the Welsh Government).

 His caseload consists of catastrophic injury claims: traumatic brain injuries, spinal cord injuries (tetraplegia and paraplegia) and upper and lower limb amputations.
 Such cases have included claimants in a persistent vegetative state, minimally aware and locked in.
 They also include those who have sustained injuries abroad.
-Mental capacity and PPO’s regularly arise.
+Mental capacity, PPO’s and provisional damages regularly arise.

 Nick has been instructed in catastrophic injury claims arising out of: the Animals Act, assaults, construction sites, electrocution, employer’s liability, farming, forestry, groundwork, highways (maintenance and design) mining, occupier’s liability, product liability, road traffic (agricultural machinery, cyclists, motor cyclists, pedestrians and vehicles), shipping, workplace, work equipment, working at height.